attackgoat/screen-13/README.md

 ## Quick Start

-Included is an example you might find helpful:
+Included are some examples you might find helpful:

 - `basic.rs` - Displays 'Hello, World!' on the screen.
 Please start here.
+- `ecs.rs` - Example of integration with a third-party ECS library ([`hecs`](https://crates.io/crates/hecs), which is _excellent_).
+- `headless.rs` - Rendering without an operating system window, saving to disk.
+- `triangle.rs` - Loads a textured triangle at runtime, with no associated `.pak` file.

-The example requires an associated asset `.pak` file in order to run, so you will need to run the example like so:
+Some examples require an associated asset `.pak` file in order to run, so you will need to run the example like so:

 ```bash
 cargo run examples/content/basic.toml